 Brothers William M. Artis and Walter S. Artis were primarily residents of the Eureka area of northeast Wayne County, but owned property in Wilson County.
-(As did their siblings Cain Artis, June S. Artis, Columbus E. Artis, Josephine Artis Sherrod and Alberta Artis Cooper.)
+(As did their siblings Cain Artis, June S. Artis, Columbus E. Artis, Josephine Artis Sherrod and Alberta Artis Cooper, all of whom were children of Adam T. Artis.)
 Walter Artis and wife Hannah E. Forte Artis sued William Artis and wife Etta Diggs Artis for the partition of three lots they jointly owned in the town of Stantonsburg.
 (Filing suit does not necessarily indicate an adversarial situation.
 It is simply the mechanism for initiating a legal division.)

 In January 1941, a trio of commissioners met to partition the three lots into two more-or-less equal parts: